Saif Zaib

-Saif Ali Zaib (born 22 May 1998) is an English cricketer who plays for Northamptonshire County Cricket Club.
+Saif Ali Zaib (born 22 May 1998 in Northampton) is an English cricketer who plays for Northamptonshire County Cricket Club.
 A spin-bowling all-rounder, Zaib is a left-handed batsman, who bowls left-arm orthodox spin.
 He made his List A debut for the county against the touring New Zealand A cricket team in July 2014, and his first-class debut the following August.

 Ahead of the 2015 season, Zaib signed a three-year contract with Northamptonshire.

 He made his Twenty20 cricket debut for Northamptonshire in the 2017 NatWest t20 Blast on 27 July 2017.

+In January 2025, Zaib agreed a new contract with Northamptonshire running until the end of the 2027 season.